 Leaving & Landing

-On the afternoon of March 13th, 2017, I was at Edmonton International Airport, picking up some last-minute souvenirs … and with that all-important boarding pass in hand, ready to board a one-hour flight to Vancouver, the first leg of my 9,000-mile trip to Australia.
-For those who relate to metric: 14,500 clicks.
+On the afternoon of March 13th, 2017, I was in a souvenir shop at the Edmonton International Airport, picking up some last-minute items.
+With that all-important boarding pass in hand, I was ready to board a one-hour flight to Vancouver, the first leg of my 9,000-mile trip to Australia.
+For those who better relate to the metric system, that’s 14,500 clicks.

 Sometime after midnight, I was with more than 300 passengers sardined on a modern, wide-bodied airliner.
 We were on our way to an airport I first visited in mid-April 1970: Sydney, home of the Opera House [then still under construction] and the Sydney Harbour Bridge [still undergoing maintenance, LOL].